-The following efforts have been implemented to encourage active discussion at meetings of the Board of Directors.

-- Materials for the proceedings are distributed in advance, with supplementary explanations provided during meetings of the Board of Directors.
+- The following efforts have been implemented to encourage active discussion at meetings of the Board of Directors. - Materials for the proceedings are distributed in advance, with supplementary explanations provided during meetings of the Board of Directors.
 The Corporate Planning Department, which serves as secretariat for the Board of Directors, also provides explanations in advance to Outside Directors and Outside Audit & Supervisory Board Members. - To encourage attendance, members of the Board are notified of the annual schedule of meetings, which is determined in advance, basically ensuring an attendance rate of 75% or greater. - Agenda items are set appropriately based on a once-monthly meeting schedule, with additional meetings held as required.
-Care is taken to ensure sufficient time for discussion based on the number of agenda items. - For efforts in fiscal 2021 refer to (15) [Supplementary Principle 4.11.3] Disclosure of summary results of analysis and evaluation of overall effectiveness of the Board of Directors, Item 2 (2) Operation of the Board of Directors.
+Care is taken to ensure sufficient time for discussion based on the number of agenda items. - For efforts in fiscal 2022 refer to (15) [Supplementary Principle 4.11.3] Disclosure of summary results of analysis and evaluation of overall effectiveness of the Board of Directors.